Formula One great to develop electric vans, SUVs for carmakers, startups

 The company will launch one more fossil-fuel supercar after the T50, followed by a hybrid model around 2026 and then a fully-electric supercar in 2029 or 2030.

-The challenge for premium car firms like McLaren and Lotus, part-owned by Chinese company Geely (GEELY.UL), is that batteries are very heavy, making it hard to develop sports cars or supercars that perform like their fossil-fuel equivalents. read more
+The challenge for premium car firms like McLaren and Lotus, part-owned by Chinese company Geely, is that batteries are very heavy, making it hard to develop sports cars or supercars that perform like their fossil-fuel equivalents.

 Murray described the supercar as a “brand building” product at the upper end of his business “while at the customer-facing end we’ll focus on lightweighting and electric cars”.